SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 1. Use the "Explore" menu at the top of the page and select "SAP S/4HANA Cloud Public Edition" under the "Products" category
 1. Select the "APIs" category and narrow the content down by selecting the "ODATA V2" subcategory
     ![the OData V2 APIs for SAP S/4HANA Cloud](assets/odata-v2-apis.png)
-1. Either select the "View All Results" link and scroll down, or, using the "Find" field, search for "business partner", to find the Business Partner (A2X) API
+1. Either page through the search results, or, using the "Find" field, search for "business partner", to find the Business Partner (A2X) API

 👉 Once you've found it, select it and take a moment to look at the initial details; feel free to explore anything you wish.